-Wondering how to wash silk safely and effectively at home?
+Wondering how to wash your silk shirts safely and effectively at home?
 When it comes to delicate fabrics, we know that you want to be careful with washing and treating such investment pieces.
 We created the Delicate Wash so that you can feel confident washing silks at home.
 Even if the silk percentage is small, it’s important to follow these washing instructions.

 BEFORE YOU WASH

 While silk is washable, it’s important to note that this fabric commonly bleeds and can potentially stain other items in the wash.
 Or if a single silk garment consists of two or more colors, bleeding can occur.
 This is normal and will not result in color loss at the end of the wash process.
 To test for color bleeding, find an inconspicuous area on the item, such as a hem, and dip it in warm water.
 If dye releases into the water, you’ll know that bleeding would occur if washed.
-If you discover that an item bleeds during the test, simply take it to the dry cleaners.
+If you discover that an item bleeds during the test, simply take your silk to the dry cleaners.
 Or, if the garment is a solid color, wash it alone.
 It’s also important to note that some smooth finish may be textured after washing.

 Stain-Free In Seconds: Treat stains with Stain Solution or the Wash & Stain Bar by applying it directly to the spots and susceptible areas like underarms, necklines, and cuffs.
 Stain Solution works for removing tannin stains like juice and wine, while the Wash & Stain Bar tackles oil-based blemishes.